home-assistant/home-assistant.io/source/_integrations/slow_pwm.markdown

 Output switch entities:
   description: One or more output switches.
 When multiple outputs are selected, the range of 0..100% will be shared over the multiple switches.
 For example, with 2 switches at 50% output only the first switch will be on full time, at 75% the first switch will be on 100% of the time, and the second 50%.
 Minimum:
   description: Minimal value of the number.
-On this value, all switches will be switched off continously.
+On this value, all switches will be switched off continuously.
 Maximum:
   description: Maximal value of the number.
-On this value, all switches will be switched on continously.
+On this value, all switches will be switched on continuously.
 Cycle time:
   description: Duration to execute a single controller cycle.
 Minimal switch time:
   description: Shortest possible time a switch should be on- or off.
-This parameter is typically usefull in slow switching applications like the wax-valve of domestic heater systems.
+This parameter is typically useful in slow switching applications like the wax-valve of domestic heater systems.
 Step:
   description: Step size of the number.
 Mode: